 “I really hope you didn’t zone on me,” Jack said wryly and grinned when Sheppard turned to face him immediately.
-Green eyes swept over him, accessing and he watched the Marine’s gaze narrow slightly.
+Green eyes swept over him, assessing and he watched the Marine’s gaze narrow slightly.
 “Take a seat.”
 He motioned toward the table.

 Sheppard took the seat close to the head of the table and said nothing while Jack poured himself some coffee and returned to the table.

 “I’ve got two questions.”

 Jack raised an eyebrow and sat down at the table.
 “Why don’t you have a Guide?”
 He watched the younger man’s eyes darken with a mixture of sadness and fury.
 It was startling and he wondered if he’d made a mistake in asking the question.

 “That changes my second question significantly,” Jack admitted.
 “Why not have the military recall your Guide?
 Is he Air Force?”

 “He’s a civilian scientist and taking him from his work—work he obviously loves a great deal—would be harmful.
 I have no desire to hurt my Guide in any fashion.”